RedShyGuy/ACNL_Research/friend.md

 - Each friends data is 0x14B0 bytes long.
 - If PID/TID is missing, friend will not appear in the list.
 - The friendX.dat files are never loaded all at the same time in the game, only the one for the current loaded player.
+- Added friends seem to have a version in which version of ACNL they were added.
+If the version is not the newest (3) the Dream Address will be replaced with X's.

 ## Data Structure
 | Offset    | Description                    | Size (in bytes)       |